 Helpline and Online Services

-- Immediate Helpline and Online Support available to all adults and young people within the UK.
+- Helpline and Online Support available to adults and young people.
 You can contact us at a time convenient for you for free emotional support, information and signposting.

 If you are interested in accessing one of our services via the telephone or internet then it is important to us that you know what services are on offer, your rights and responsibilities, and that you have the chance to ask us any questions about the services before you decide to use them.
 You will find further information about our services on this page.